-There is nothing to say that you cannot have fire doors, if you wish, as many would prefer to take the extra safety measure to protect their family and home.
+There is nothing to say that you cannot have fire doors if you wish, many would prefer to take the extra safety measure to protect their family and home.
 However, before doing so, consider and check the following:

 - If you are planning to use the existing door frames, check whether a fire door will fit.
 FD30 fire doors are usually 44mm thick, compared to a standard door thickness of 35mm.
 Sometimes it is possible to amend the frame to fit the fire door but be sure to check the doors’ fire test evidence, as quite often they specify the requirement for larger frame sections.
 Confusing I know, so ask an experienced joiner for advice, as you may need to budget for the complete replacement of your door frames.

 - A fire door will not perform in the event of a fire unless it has been fitted correctly.
 We strongly advise using an experienced joiner who knows how to fit a fire door.
 Each fire door will have test evidence that stipulates the type and density of door frame, the correct intumescent strips and ironmongery (handles, hinges etc.) that should be used.
 Without following these recommendations, there is no guarantee that your fire door will last 30 minutes.
 Also, remember to close your doors before leaving the house and when going to bed.
 Leaving fire doors open, really defeats the object!